ltrgoddard/thesis/temp.markdown

-account of the poet’s life is interwoven with explications of all his major and many of his minor poems’; ‘In this book \[Reiman\] interweaves a sound and accurate account of the events of Shelley’s life with interpretations of his chief poems and prose essays.’[^160]

-What, then, is Prynne proposing instead?
+account of the poet’s life is interwoven with explications of all his major and many of his minor poems’; ‘In this book \[Reiman\] interweaves a sound and accurate account of the events of Shelley’s life with interpretations of his chief poems and prose essays.’[^160] What, then, is Prynne proposing instead?
 A clue is provided by his actual critical practice—for example, in his commentaries on Shakespeare, Wordsworth and George Herbert, published from 2001 onwards.[^161] All three of these texts are structured as meticulous, line-by-line—often word-by-word—readings of individual poems.
 Prynne maintains a fine balance in each case between explication of meaning, identification of potential source material and reference to biographical or contextual data.
 The focus is fundamentally on the poem as a ‘machine made out of words’, but not in the strictly acontextual manner of I.A.
-Richards and without Leavis’s overarching emphasis on quality and literary ‘standards’ (though this may simply be because all three commentaries consider poems of which Prynne approves).[^162] This helps to explain the interest shown in the *TLS* letter in Shelley’s innovative use of metaphor: Prynne is concerned with what Shelley’s language actually does, not with what it *should* do.
+Richards and without Leavis’s overarching emphasis on quality and literary ’standards’ (though this may simply be because all three commentaries consider poems of which Prynne approves).[^162] This helps to explain the interest shown in the *TLS* letter in Shelley’s innovative use of
+metaphor: Prynne is concerned with what Shelley’s language actually does, not with what it *should* do.

 In order to show that this attitude has persisted more or less intact throughout Prynne’s mature career, it will be necessary to bring things